Prichard Colón Nearly Died From a Horrific Boxing Injury and Wants Those Responsible to Pay

 Doctors were able to do surgery to replace that part of his skull with a plate, which helped relieve the pressure on his brain.

-Yes, Prichard survived the horrible coma, but his life is forever changed.
+Prichard survived the horrible coma, but his life is forever changed.
 He had to undergo a hemisphere craniotomy, which removes part of a skull.
 When someone goes through that, recovery is extremely challenging.
 Prichard has had to go through physical therapy.
-Plus, his mother became his full-time character as he is limited in some of his functionality.
+Plus, his mother became his full-time caretaker as he is severely physically and cognitively impaired.

 Article continues below advertisement